Editorial · Safety & Workforce

 Law & Compliance

-Complete List of 59 Special Education Categories — With Multilingual Status by Work Type
+Complete List of Japan's 59 Special Education Categories — Multilingual Status by Work Type (Japanese ISHA Article 36)

-We organize the 59 work categories defined in Industrial Safety and Health Regulations Article 36 by construction machinery, electrical, lifting, and other categories.
-Differences from skills training, walls in multilingual delivery for foreign-worker employment, and Labona's coverage — for managers.
+A complete reference to the 59 work categories defined in Article 36 of Japan's Industrial Safety and Health Regulations (労働安全衛生規則第36条) — organized by construction machinery, electrical, lifting, and other categories.
+Covers differences from skills training (技能講習), walls in multilingual delivery for foreign-worker employment in Japan, and Labona's coverage — for managers at Japan-based employers.

 Industry Cases